 EPA completed a Community Involvement Plan (CIP) for the Erie Coke site.
 This CIP contains information about the site and the Erie community, in addition to various stakeholder interviews about the cleanup process and next steps.
 The CIP is a "living" document, meaning EPA will continue to add content and updates to the document over time.
 The most recent version of the CIP can be found in the "Resources" column of this webpage under "Documents."

-If you would like to participate in the community interview process for the CIP, or if you would like more information, please contact Katie Page at firstname.lastname@example.org or 215-814-2409.
+If you would like to participate in the community interview process for the CIP, view the CIP translated in to Spanish and Nepali, or if you would like more information, please contact Katie Page at firstname.lastname@example.org or 215-814-2409.